AP sources: US Rep. George Santos facing federal charges

 The charges against Santos, filed in the Eastern District of New York, remain under seal.

-The people could not publicly discuss specific details of the case until it is unsealed and spoke to The AP on condition of anonymity.
-The unsealing would happen when Santos appears in court, which could come as soon as Wednesday.
+The people could not discuss specific details of the case and spoke to The AP on condition of anonymity.

 Reached on Tuesday, Santos said, “This is news to me.”